Who was James Otis?

 Voted NOT TO RESCIND.

-Boston Sons of Liberty
+James Otis and the Boston Sons of Liberty

 After news of the passage of the Stamp Act reached the colonies, a group of men in Boston came together.
 Their goal was to organize resistance to the Stamp Act, and they referred to themselves as the Loyal Nine.
 One of the members was Benjamin Edes, the publisher and printer of the Boston Gazette, of which Otis was a frequent contributor.
-Another was Henry Bass, who was a cousin to Samuel Adams
+Another was Henry Bass, who was a cousin of Samuel Adams.

 During the Stamp Act Crisis, the Loyal Nine used their connections and influence to make public demonstrations and incite riots in Boston.
 As their ranks grew, they adopted the name Sons of Liberty.
 They also used intimidation and threats of violence to force British officials in charge of administering the Stamp Act to resign.
 Andrew Oliver had been commissioned to administer the Stamp Act in Boston and distribute the stamps.
 The Sons of Liberty made him a target.